OPEN-stereology/OPEN-stereology_manuscript/README.md

 ---

+## 🧠 Citation Info

+If you use OPEN-Stereo in your research, please cite the following paper:

+Overk, C., Mobley, W.C.
+Stereology with OPEN-Stereo: low-cost, accessible, and accurate cellular quantification.
+Sci Rep 16, 3753 (2026). https://doi.org/10.1038/s41598-025-33697-x

+---

 ## 🎬 Getting Started: Instructional Overview

 Watch this introductory video for a guided walkthrough of the system setup and core functionality: